|

 Horse Memorial and the real city of Deadwood,

-the history of which has become the subject of a television series
+the history of which became the subject of a popular HBO television series.

 Deadwood, and other historical & cultural attractions plus